Reading with you! πŸ“–

 25 Wild Facts About the Sun That Will Make You See It Differently

 You see it every day.
-You've been told it's just a star.
-But the Sun is so extreme, so ancient, and so strange that most people have no idea what they're actually looking at.
+But the Sun is so extreme and so ancient that most people have no idea what they're actually looking at.

 +